besthor/besthor/README.md

 </p>

 ## <b>`A Little About me...`</b> <picture><img src = "https://github.com/0xAbdulKhalid/0xAbdulKhalid/raw/main/assets/mdImages/about_me.gif" width = 50px></picture>
-- **Proficient software engineer, honed at ALX Holberton Africa, specialized in Back-end mastery.**
+- **Proficient software engineer, honed at ALX-Holberton School, specialized in Back-end mastery.**
 - **Online instructor with a ***70%*** success rate mentoring cohorts**
 - **Producer of engaging tech tutorials on [besthor_tech](https://www.youtube.com/@besthor_tech/playlists) YouTube channel** ***(40,000 views and counting!)***
-- **Fluent in sarcasm and the art of debugging.
-Favorite mantra: "If at first you don't succeed, call it version 1.0"**
+- **Fluent in sarcasm and the art of debugging.**
+- **Favorite mantra: "Strive for Progress Not Perfection"**
 - **Reach out at besthortechhub@gmail.com or WhatsApp +2349021481370 for a tech-tastic chat!**

 #